 Questions?
-Email the Pastor of Students, Rob Collins, at PastorRobCollins@gmail.com or you are welcome to call the church office at (256) 379-2813.
+Email our Youth Minister, Robin Wright at firstname.lastname@example.org or you are welcome to call the church office at (256) 379-2813.

 Wednesday Night Worship

-Wednesday Night Worship starts at 6:30 PM in the Rock Chapel and is open to all students, grades 6 through 12.
-Worship will typically include the singing of praise songs (and hymns), the reading of scripture, times of prayer, and preaching from scripture.
+Wednesday Night Worship starts at 6:30 PM in the youth area (upstairs in the main building) and is open to all students, grades 6 through 12.
 Our services normally end at 7:30 PM.

 What We Teach